 As a MIC, the Issuer is not a conventional lender, such as a bank, credit union or trust company, but is a private lender with more flexible lending criteria.
-A MIC's main value (and one of the reasons the Issuer was formed to operate as a MIC) is that it can often fulfill a requirement of certain borrowers that cannot be filled by conventional lenders.
-Generally speaking, while a MIC's dividend returns may be higher, MIC interest rates are higher and default risk may also be greater.
+A MIC's main value (and one of the reasons the Issuer was formed to operate as a MIC) is that it can often fund the mortgages of certain borrowers that conventional lenders cannot.
+Generally speaking a MIC's interest rates may be higher than a conventional lender and the default risk may also be greater.